3scale-labs/3scale_ws_api_for_ruby/README.md

 end
 ```

-If both provider key and app id are valid, the response object contains additional information about the status of the application:
+If both "provider key" and "app id" are valid, the response object contains additional information about the status of the application:

 ```ruby
 # Returns the name of the plan the application is signed up to.
 response.plan
 ```

-If the plan has defined usage limits, the response contains details about the usage broken
-down by the metrics and usage limit periods.
+If the plan has defined usage limits, the response contains details about the usage broken down by the metrics and usage limit periods.

 ```ruby
 # The usage_reports array contains one element per each usage limit defined on the plan.